bxparks/AceTime/README.md

 keeper whenever the `SystemClock` is synced with the external time provider.

-Here is how to set up the `SystemClock`:
+Here is how to set up the `SystemClock` with the `NtpTimeProvider` and `DS3231TimeKeeper` as sync and backup time sources:

 ```C++
 #include <AceTime.h>
 using namespace ace_time;